Case study

 My role

-Built the protocol adapter, local rule engine, compact state model, deadline-aware search, and final guard.
+I built the protocol adapter, local rule engine, compact state model, deadline-aware search and final guard.

 Core stack